A Primer for Teaching How to Read, Write & Pronounce Ancient & Biblical Greek

 Review by Sharon Crooks at eho.org

 Have you ever wanted to learn Greek but found it hard to follow?
 Perhaps you should start here with this creative book.
 We learned our alphabet before we learned to read, so why should it be any different when learning Greek?
-The author not only shows you how to write each letter, but has provided a tape with correct pronunciation (a lifesaver in my book).
+The author not only shows you how to write each letter, but has provided pronunciation files with correct pronunciation (a lifesaver in my book).

 I've reviewed many Greek language programs and have found several of them to be too difficult to get through.
 This book takes you letter by letter, step by step.
 If you've ever taken a foreign language, then you know that skipping steps is not an option if you want to actually learn something.